Chet Holmgren: College career

-In his college debut, Holmgren tallied 14 points, 13 rebounds, 7 blocks and 6 assists in a 97–63 victory over Dixie State.
-He became the first player in 25 years to record at least 10 points, 10 rebounds, 5 assists, and 5 blocks in his debut.
-On November 22, the 7-foot freshman finished with 19 points on 7-of-9 shooting and 3 of 3 at the free-throw line.
+In his college debut, Holmgren tallied 14 points, 13 rebounds, seven blocks, and six assists in a 97–63 victory over Dixie State.
+He became the first player in 25 years to record at least 10 points, 10 rebounds, five assists, and five blocks in his debut.
+On November 22, the seven-foot freshman finished with 19 points on 7-of-9 shooting and 3 for 3 at the free-throw line.
 At the conclusion of the regular season, Holmgren was named West Coast Conference Defensive Player of the Year and Newcomer of the Year.
-At the NCAA tournament, Holmgren recorded 19 points, 17 rebounds, 7 blocks and 5 assists in their 93–72 opening round victory over Georgia State.
-As a freshman, he averaged 14.1 points, 9.9 rebounds and 3.7 blocks per game.
+At the NCAA tournament, Holmgren recorded 19 points, 17 rebounds, seven blocks and five assists in their 93–72 opening-round victory over Georgia State.
+As a freshman, he averaged 14.1 points, 9.9 rebounds, and 3.7 blocks per game.

 On April 21, 2022, Holmgren declared for the 2022 NBA draft, forgoing his remaining college eligibility.